Osteochondritis dissecans: Signs and symptoms

 In osteochondritis dissecans, fragments of cartilage or bone become loose within a joint, leading to pain and inflammation.
 These fragments are sometimes referred to as joint mice.
 OCD is a type of osteochondrosis in which a lesion has formed within the cartilage layer itself, giving rise to secondary inflammation.
 OCD most commonly affects the knee, although it can affect other joints such as the ankle or the elbow.

 People with OCD report activity-related pain that develops gradually.
 Individual complaints usually consist of mechanical symptoms including pain, swelling, catching, locking, popping noises, and buckling / giving way; the primary presenting symptom may be a restriction in the range of movement.
-Symptoms typically present within the initial weeks of stage I; however, the onset of stage II occurs within months and offers little time for diagnosis.
+Symptoms typically present within the initial weeks of stage I. The onset of stage II occurs within months and offers little time for diagnosis.
 The disease progresses rapidly beyond stage II, as OCD lesions quickly move from stable cysts or fissures to unstable fragments.
 Non-specific symptoms, caused by similar injuries such as sprains and strains, can delay a definitive diagnosis.

 Physical examination typically reveals fluid in the joint, tenderness, and crepitus.
 The tenderness may initially spread, but often reverts to a well-defined focal point as the lesion progresses.
 Just as OCD shares symptoms with common maladies, acute osteochondral fracture has a similar presentation with tenderness in the affected joint, but is usually associated with a fatty hemarthrosis.
 Although there is no significant pathologic gait or characteristic alignment abnormality associated with OCD, the patient may walk with the involved leg externally rotated in an attempt to avoid tibial spine impingement on the lateral aspect of the medial condyle of the femur.